cmenscher/darkskymail/README.md

 What does this do?
 ===========

-This script checks an email inbox via IMAP for a message from IFTT that contains location and start time data for a Google Calendar event, triggered 15 minutes before it is scheduled to start.
+This script checks an email inbox via IMAP for a message that contains location and start time data for a Google Calendar event, triggered 15 minutes before it is scheduled to start.
 The script gathers the event's location info and emails a precipitation forecast for it using the awesome Dark Sky API (https://developer.darkskyapp.com).
 BUY THE APP! http://darkskyapp.com/

 Requirements